 - OR-FCG-20 checkbox.
 A reduced tax rate is available if you sold or exchanged capital assets used in farming.
 Complete Schedule OR-FCG-20 and check the box in the header of the form. - Extension checkbox.
-For an Oregon extension when you're also filing for a federal extension: Send the federal extension with the Oregon return when you file.
-Check the extension checkbox on your Oregon return and include the extension after all other enclosures.
+For an Oregon extension when you're also filing for a federal extension: Send a copy of the federal extension with the Oregon return when you file.
+Check the extension checkbox on your Oregon return and include a copy of the extension after all other enclosures.